peritext/peritext/specification/sections/doc-resources_syntax.md

 ```

-@source.metadata.title //accesses the title of the resource
+@resource.metadata.title //accesses the title of the resource
-@source['metadata']['title'] //accesses the title of the resource (other syntax)
+@resource['metadata']['title'] //accesses the title of the resource (other syntax)

-@source.data.keys.date //access the "date" column of an array specified by the ressource
+@resource.data.keys.date //access the "date" column of an array specified by the ressource

 // ...

 ```

+The ``@resource`` assertion is handled with the related resource at the moment of contextualization.
+If the writer calls the same contextualizer on several resources, the ``@resource`` assertion will correspond to the related resource for each contextualization.

 ### Resource contextualization props